renatodap/notebook-recall/browser-extension/README.md

 ### Chrome / Edge

+1. **Generate Icons** (if not already done):
+   - Open `generate-icons.html` in your browser (from project root)
+   - Download all 3 extension icons (16px, 48px, 128px)
+   - Save them to `browser-extension/icons/` folder

+2. **Install Extension**:
-1. Open Chrome/Edge and go to `chrome://extensions/`
+   - Open Chrome/Edge and go to `chrome://extensions/`
-2. Enable "Developer mode" (toggle in top-right)
+   - Enable "Developer mode" (toggle in top-right)
-3. Click "Load unpacked"
+   - Click "Load unpacked"
-4. Select the `browser-extension` folder
+   - Select the `browser-extension` folder
-5. Click the extension icon and configure your API token
+   - Extension is now ready!

 ### Firefox